 The board is turned on and connected to the router.
 Click the chip icon in the app.
 The Button "Search Board" searching for Lyrat boards in the network.
 Select a board.
 Use the Check Box "Play Station on board" to play the clicked radio stations on the lyrat board.
 The Magnifying Glass Icon allows you to search for radio stations.

-Configure the favorite list - Optional
+Configure the favorite list

-With the paid app it is possible to store the favorite list on the board.
+With the app it is possible to store the favorite list on the board.
 Then you can directly switch the radio stations on the board with the keys "Play" and "Set".

 Explanations of the icons